AVAILABLE 24/7. SE HABLA ESPAÑOL

 What Is California's Lemon Law For Leased Cars?

-• The vehicle has been out of service for more than 30 days, not necessarily consecutive, for warranty issues.
+• It’s been out of service for over 30 days (not necessarily consecutive) due to warranty repairs.

 If the vehicle is not under warranty or is leased “as is,” it doesn’t qualify as a lemon.
-It isn’t, therefore, protected by California lemon law.
-Also, the issues with the vehicle must not be a direct result of improper care.
+Additionally, the issues with the vehicle must not be a direct result of improper care.

 How Can a Leased Car Qualify as a Lemon?